Ultraviolet photon production rates of the first stars: Impact on the He II $\lambda$ 1640 \AA{} emission line from primordial star clusters and the 21-cm signal from cosmic dawn: Acknowledgements

 \section{Acknowledgements}

 This manuscript is based on work initially conducted as part of the first author’s Master’s thesis \citet{Wasserman25}.
 The work has been expanded upon and revised in collaboration with the co-authors for this publication.
 EZ acknowledges project grant 2022-03804 from the Swedish Research Council (Vetenskapsr\aa{}det).
 This work was supported in part by the International Centre for Theoretical Sciences (ICTS) for participating in the program - Radio Cosmology and Continuum Observations in the SKA Era: A Synergic View. (code: ICTS/radiocoscon2025/04).
+An anonymous referee provided useful comments that helped improve the quality of the manuscript.